diasdmhub/Zabbix_Out_of_The_Box/monitor/link_quality/README.md

 | {$ICMP.REPEAT.COUNT} | `4`           | Number of ICMP packets sent to the destination address. |
 | {$ICMP.TIMEOUT}      | `200`         | RTT timeout of each ICMP packet in miliseconds. |

+> **The default values can be very conservative and sensitive, and it is recommended that you customize them for your own environment.**

 <BR>

 ## ITEMS